Playing Around: The Library’s Role in Playful Learning for Young Children

 Learning outcomes:

-Learners will understand and be able to articulate the role of libraries in supporting playful learning
+Learners will articulate the role of libraries in supporting playful learning

 Learners will develop a personalized play plan for their libraries